hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

 At first, a copula always exists for two continuous random variables (to avoid ties in percentile) :math:`X_1`, :math:`X_2`, guaranteed by Sklar's theorem.
-Once we have enough observations from :math:`X_1` and :math:`X_2`, we define the implied bivaraite empirical copula as follows:
+Once we have enough observations from :math:`X_1` and :math:`X_2`, we define the implied bivariate empirical copula as follows:

 .. math::